-Why not 'top up' this visit with a mosaic or stained glass workshop (see page 18) See separate price list for prices.
+'Top up' this visit with a mosaic or stained glass workshop.
+See page 18 for full details.

-A monk's life revealed

-A fun, participatory learning experience that aims to unpack the history of monastic life at Norwich Cathedral.
-Recommended for Year 2 only and KS2.
+Dress as a monk, make a procession around the Cloisters and Cathedral, take up your quill and ink and take a vow of silence!
+Along the way we'll unpack the history of monastic life in this sacred place.

+Recommended for KS1 Year 2 through to Year 6 KS2.
-RE, Church - a body / community of believers, expressions of belief: sacrament / ceremonies, word of God (use of the bible in the monastic community and the present day in Cathedral worship)

-Social and moral education (rules, living as a community, cohesion, responsibility, kindness, compassion and service)

-Art and Design (patterns, symbols, decorations, monastic illuminations and hand writing)

-† Music (try some simple plainsong!
-This ancient tradition is still in use here for daily prayer)

-+ History - a local study (the importance of Norwich Cathedral Priory from 1096 onwards, the building of the Norman cathedral and monastery, investigating what life was like back then)
+- † R.E. & Church A body/community of believers, expressions of belief: sacrament/ceremonies, the word of God (use of the bible in the monastic community and the present day in Cathedral worship). - † Social and moral education Rules, living as a community, cohesion, responsibility, kindness, compassion and service. - † Art & English Patterns, symbols, decorations, monastic illuminations and hand writing. - † Music Sing some simple plainsong!
+This ancient tradition is still in use here for daily prayer. - † History a local study The importance of Norwich Cathedral Priory from 1096 onwards, the building of the Norman Cathedral and monastery and investigating what life was like back then.

-On arrival, Martha, the monastery maid, greets the children.
-As they pass through the ancient Hostry archway and enter the new guest hall, the story unfolds as they observe Martha washing the feet of a willing volunteer, and are offered a snack as was the Benedictine custom of welcome and hospitality.
-She then introduces children to the Cathedral today and in a fast-moving classroom session they will:
+On arrival the monastery maid, Martha, greets the children.
+As they pass through the ancient Hostry archway and enter the new guest hall, the story unfolds as they observe Martha washing the feet of a willing volunteer, to demonstrate the medieval custom of welcome and hospitality before introducing them to the present day Cathedral.
+They will:

-- + Watch a demonstration of a Benedictine monk being clothed in his habit, scapula, cowl hood and girdle - Learn about St Benedict, whose life and Rule was followed by monks here every day and how they prayed and worshipped - Take part in some drama you can prepare in advance back at school using our scripts.
-Find out about all the roles / jobs the monks had at Norwich Cathedral Priory and put on your own monk's gear! - Discover the ancient washbasins and book cupboards, arches and roof bosses as they walk around to find where the monks used to sleep, eat and care for the sick in the ancient Infirmary - Take part in a Chapter Meeting, you may even meet Br Peter! - Encounter the beautiful Nave with its symmetrical arches, carvings and roof bosses, along with the choir.
-Sing plainsong - Stop for a short time of quiet reflection as a candle is lit, and think about the importance of candles as prayer symbols - Back in the classroom children get the chance to use a quill to write using ink and medieval script.
-They will also illuminate their work like the monks did - If time allows, visit the herb garden and find out about how herbs were used to make medicines and poultices by the Benedictine monks
+- \ Watch a demonstration of a Benedictine monk being clothed in his habit, scapula, cowl hood and girdle. - † Learn about St Benedict, whose life and Rule was followed by monks here every day and how this affected their daily prayer, work and worship. - † Take part in some drama you can prepare in advance back at school using our scripts.
+Find out about the individual roles/jobs the monks had at Norwich Cathedral Priory and put on your own monk's scapula apron! - † Discover the ancient Cloister washbasins and book cupboards, arches and roof bosses as they walk around to find where the monks used to sleep, eat and care for the sick in the ancient Infirmary. - † Take part in a Chapter meeting to find out more about the daily life of a monk. - † Encounter the beautiful Nave with its symmetrical arches, carvings and roof bosses.
+Walk in procession into the choir and sing plainsong in the ancient misericord seats. - † Stop for a short time of quiet reflection as a candle is lit, and think about the importance of candles as prayer symbols for Christians. - † Back in the classroom children get the chance to write with a quill using ink and medieval script.
+They will also illuminate their work like the monks of old. - † If time allows, pupils will visit the herb garden and find out about how herbs were used to make medicines and poultices by the Benedictine monks.

-On a full-day visit you may wish to incorporate a drama workshop about monastic life - discuss this when you book.
+On a full-day visit you may wish to incorporate a drama workshop about monastic life or a medieval herbal potion making session.
+Speak to us about this when you book.